Stop killing your tension

 If new authors did nothing else but fix the above issues, their writing would be twice as good.

-What’s interesting is that everything mentioned in this post so far applies equally to real-life conversations.
-We’ve all been in conversations where someone must explain everything to you as if you were a child.
+What’s interesting is that everything mentioned in this post applies equally to real-life conversations.
+We’ve all spoken to someone who must explain everything to you as if you were a child.
+We've also spoken to the guy who repeats himself.

 Perhaps all the flaws we’ve discussed can be summarized in three words: